Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Arkansas State Stats and Trends

-- In Arkansas State's eight games this season, it has three wins against the spread.

-- Arkansas State has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Arkansas State's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- The Red Wolves rack up three more points per game (27.5) than the Mountaineers give up (24.5).
+- This season the Red Wolves score three more points per game (27.5) than the Mountaineers surrender (24.5).

-- Arkansas State is 3-1 against the spread and 1-4 overall when the team puts up more than 24.5 points.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team records more than 24.5 points.

-- When Arkansas State amasses over 377.1 yards, the team is 2-1 against the spread and 1-3 overall.
+- When Arkansas State picks up more than 377.1 yards, the team is 2-1 against the spread and 1-3 overall.

 - The Red Wolves have turned the ball over two more times (15 total) than the Mountaineers have forced a turnover (13) this season.